utah-cs4470-sp21/jpl/assignment3/README.md

 must be treated inclusively.
 For example, `crop(img, 10, 20, 100,
 500)` should output an image of size `480x90`.

-Your test program should extract the 200x100 rectange at the center of `sample.png` and write the resulting cropped image to `sample-center.png`.
+Your test program should extract the 200x100 rectangle at the center of `sample.png` and write the resulting cropped image to `sample-center.png`.